 We don’t have a growth mandate, or an aspiration to increase headcount.
 We’re aware that top-notch consulting and scale don’t have many examples in common.
 Over time, our role stratifies as our clients build internal marketing departments, a process with which we often assist hands-on.

-We’re a senior group, but we don’t have titles.
-We have unusually low turnover.
+We’re a senior group, and we have unusually low turnover.
 We come from diverse backgrounds — journalism, design, code, government, events, academia, film, finance.
 Few of us self-selected for agency life originally.
 That makes us unusual as a firm, and it’s also a big reason why we have such a heterogeneous skill set.

 How do we show value?